loganmarchione/loganmarchione.com/content/posts/2022/09/index.md

 | Samsung | [PM893 960GB](https://semiconductor.samsung.com/ssd/datacenter-ssd/pm893/mz7l3960hcjr-00a07/)                                             | Q1'21            | 128-layer TLC V-NAND  | 98k            | 30k             | 2 million hours                   | 1.752 PBW                          | [$171 @ SuperMicro](https://store.supermicro.com/960gb-sata-hds-s2t0-mz7l3960hcjra7.html), [$218 @ CDW](https://www.cdw.com/product/samsung-pm893-960gb-2.5-sata-6gbps-solid-state-drive/6763102)                       |
 | Samsung | [970 Pro 512GB](https://semiconductor.samsung.com/consumer-storage/internal-ssd/970pro/)                                                  | Q3'18            | 64-layer MLC V-NAND   | 370k           | 500k            | 1.5 million hours                 | 0.6 PBW                            | $149 (at time of purchase in 2021)                                                                                                                                                                                      |

 In the end, I ended up choosing the Intel D3-S4510 960GB.
-It came recommended on Reddit, and I wasn't 100% if Insight was selling new drives or not (again, conflicting reports on Reddit.
+It came recommended on Reddit, and I wasn't 100% sure if Insight was selling new drives or not (again, conflicting reports on Reddit.

 ## Physical installation

+The physical installation was easy enough, though I did need to remove the motherboard from the tray to access the screws.
+ASRock uses a propriety SATA cable for these ultra-tiny connectors.

+## Identify disks

+Start by identifying your disks.
+We are looking for the disk ID, as well as the sector size (this will be important later on).

+Legacy HDDs used 512B sectors, but SSDs (because they're flash-based) don't really have "sectors".
+Instead, they try to translate their storage layout into something the operating system can understand.
+As such, they typically report that they have 512B sectors, but most SSDs actually use 4096B sectors (or larger).
+It's important to attempt to find your sector size, and do research on your SSD online, but remember, **the SSD will lie to you**.

 # ZFS